multiprocessio/datastation/README.md

 # DataStation Community Edition

-DataStation allows you to seamless connect SQL queries, HTTP requests, scripting, and visualization in a single platform.
+DataStation allows you to seamlessly connect SQL queries, HTTP requests, scripting, and visualization in a single platform.

 ![A screenshot of app.datastation.multiprocess.io](./screenshot.jpg)